Everyone is welcome!

 Children are welcome although no Church School is currently offered on Sundays.
-Please ask the greeter for a ‘Rainbow bag’ with Bible-based puzzles and activities.

 All are welcome to receive Holy Communion.
 St. David’s practices the theology of the “open table” since that is what our Lord witnessed to in welcoming everyone all the time.
 This includes children at the discretion of their parents or guardians.
 There are no outcasts.